garfix/nli-go/doc/remarks.md

+# 2020-10-18

+Adding local variables, because I am creating a function that determines the largest rectangle, and I don't want to do this via recursion.

+The local variables are stored in a Scope object.
+Scope objects are stored in a stack.
+Whenever a rule fires, it pushes a scope onto the stack; when it is done, the scope is removed.
+A binding can have a reference to such a scope, so that I don't need to pass bindings and local variables separately all through the system.

 # 2020-10-16

 Writing the algorithm for finding space made me clearly see that I needed real operators.
 Specially the fact that I need to introduce extra variables just to add things up is tiresome: